1.65m In Inches And Feet

 Q: What is the difference between using the approximate and precise conversion factors?

 A: The difference is usually minimal for everyday applications.
-Using more decimal places in the conversion factor increases the accuracy of the final result.
+Consider this: using more decimal places in the conversion factor increases the accuracy of the final result.
 The choice depends on the required level of precision.

 Q: Can I convert meters to feet and then feet to inches?

 A: Yes, you can do this.
 First, convert meters to feet using the appropriate conversion factor.
-Then, convert feet to inches knowing that there are 12 inches in one foot.
+But then, convert feet to inches knowing that there are 12 inches in one foot.
 The result will be the same as directly converting meters to inches.

 Q: Why are there different conversion factors for inches and feet?